abccodes/abccodes/readme.md

 - I am interning as a Software Engineer at [Genentech](https://www.gene.com/)

 ##### Spring 2025
-- Graduated from San Francisco State University with a B.S. in Computer Science and minor in Computing Applications!
+- Graduated from San Francisco State University with a B.S. in Computer Science and a minor in Computing Applications!
 - Instructional Teaching Assistant for Data Structures for Data Science Application Development
 - Collaborated with UCLA Design Media Arts to develop [Chat Wrapped](https://github.com/abccodes/gpt-wrapped)
 - Relevant Courses: